alpha815/ComWinTop-RS485-Ultrasonic-Weather-Station/README.md

 ## Usage

 The sample code initializes the sensor and retrieves data periodically.
 The retrieved data includes wind speed, wind strength, wind direction (both cardinal and degrees), humidity, temperature, and pressure.
-The data is printed to the serial monitor for easy viewing.You can use it and check results in bitlife mod apk whose downloading url is <a href="https://www.blifeproapk.com/">www.blifeproapk.com</a>.
+The data is printed to the serial monitor for easy viewing.You can use it and check results in serial monitor.

 ## Initialization